-3.8.9 A further key strand of creating and maintaining sustainable, inclusive and mixed communities is the encouragement of purpose built student accommodation in appropriate areas.
+3.8.8 A further key strand of creating and maintaining sustainable, inclusive and mixed communities is the encouragement of purpose built student accommodation in appropriate areas.
 Such developments can provide a choice of high quality accommodation for students and also assist in enabling existing HMOs to be occupied by other households, thus reducing concentrations of student households.
-Suitable locations are identified in the City Council's part 2 Local Plan.
+Suitable locations are identified in Nottingham City's part 2 Local Plan.